 5. Use Native Plants

-Sneezeweed, stiff-leaved verbena and coreopsis attract honeybees, native bees and butterflies to the garden.
-Plant Natives Go Green Verbena print by naturegirl7 is available on Zazzle.
+Sneezeweed, stiff-leaved verbena, and coreopsis attract honeybees, native bees, and butterflies to the garden.

 Plants that are native to your area are already accustomed to the seasonal changes and the periods of drought and/or flooding.
-They are hardier and require much less maintenance time than the imported exotic plants.
-They will also save money, because they won't have to be replaced because they can usually with stand fluctuations in the weather.
+They are hardier and require much less maintenance time than imported exotic plants.
+They will also save you money because they won't have to be replaced.
+(They can usually withstand fluctuations in the weather.)

-Old fashioned double orange Daylilies are a favorite perennial in the South.
-The poster by naturegirl7 is available on Zazzle.
+Old-fashioned double orange daylilies are a favorite perennial in the South.

 7. Intersperse Fruits and Vegetables Among Ornamentals